knowsuchagency/airflow-cdk/README.md

 We just have to be careful not to deploy whilewe have some long-running worker task we don't want to interrupt since fargate will replace those worker instances with new ones running our updated code.

+## Notes

+* Before running `cdk destroy`, you will want to empty the s3 bucket that's created otherwise the command may fail at that stage and the bucket can be left in a state that makes it difficult to delete later on

 ## TODOs

 * create a custom component to deploy airflow to an ec2 cluster